Comistrylab/BF3_Affinity/README.md

 - `Result` folder: contains results produced by the program

 ### Instruction
 To obtain the results, simply execute `main.py`.
-The program will prompt you for the program from which you want to execute.
+The program will be conducted automatically.
 Nothing will be printed on the screen by the program.
 After the program terminates, look in the `results` folder for the output.

 For more program documentation, please refer to the description inside each code file and function.